 The trouble is that this works right up until it doesn’t.
 A growing team brings changing salary structures, new compliance obligations, and less room for error, and by the time payroll starts causing problems, it’s already taking far more time than anyone budgeted for.

-This is the point where founders realise payroll isn't just a routine task.
-It's a process that demands consistency, accuracy, and regulatory knowledge.
-This is exactly why more companies today are exploring
+This is the point where founders realise payroll isn’t just a routine task.
+It’s a process that demands consistency, accuracy, and regulatory knowledge.
+This is exactly why more companies today are exploring outsourced payroll services for startups from day one, rather than waiting for problems to force their hand.

 What Payroll Outsourcing Actually Means

 Payroll outsourcing is straightforward in concept.
 You hand the process to a specialist provider, they run payroll on your behalf, and your team stops worrying about it.
+In practice, that covers:- Salary processing – consistent accuracy and delivery.

 - Payslip generation – structured and compliant.